krishna2434/cicdbd/README.md

 Runs the app in the development mode.\
 Open [http://localhost:5555](http://localhost:5555) to view it in the browser.

-You will also see any lint errors in the console.
+You will also see any lint errors in the console